 We do our best to notify finalists before the final round and winners after the final round ends.
 With 101 categories and many more than 300 contenders, it’s a challenge to maintain an up-to-date list of contact information.
 But, hey—we make it our business to be easy to find, so why not take it into your own hands?
-If you’re a nominee or finalist, send us your best contact name, e-mail address, and phone number at firstname.lastname@example.org.
+If you’re a nominee or finalist, send us your best contact name, e-mail address, mailing address, and phone numbers at firstname.lastname@example.org.

 Will advertising give me an edge?